akaase/hw-07-var-scope-and-debugging/README.md

 # Part 2: We're in a Good Place!

 Jason is a huge Jacksonville Jaguars fan.
-The team isn't doing great now, but he has faith: "All we need is a defense, and an offense, and then some rule changes!"
+The team isn't doing great now, but he has faith: "All we need is a defense, and an offense, and finally some rule changes!"

 He wrote some code to predict the future for the Jaguars according to whether we have all three of those factors.